Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: System Overview

 \section{System Overview}

 As described in \cref{fig:overview}, \shortname is composed of three modules.
-First, to enable decentralization, the neighbor management module continuously tracks which robots are in communication range (i.e., neighbors that can be reached reliably).
+First, to enable decentralization, the neighbor management module continuously tracks which robots are in communication range (i.e., neighbors that can be reached reliably) and what data has been exchanged.
 Robots publish heartbeat messages at a fixed rate such that network connectivity can be evaluated periodically.
-To make the system scalable (see \cref{prop:scal}), the other modules query the neighbor management module to determine which robots, if any, are available for every operation. \ExecuteMetaData[properties.tex]{scalability}
+To make the system scalable (see \cref{prop:scal}), the other modules query the neighbor management process to determine which robots, if any, are available, and orchestrate the operations. \ExecuteMetaData[properties.tex]{scalability}